The Ultimate Puzzle: Picking the Right Cat Food

-“Standing in the pet store, reading labels, is fraught with frustration,” admits Dr. Julie A. Churchill DVM, PhD, DACVN, and professor of veterinary nutrition at the University of Minnesota.
+“Standing in the pet store, reading labels, is fraught with frustration,” admits Dr. Julie A. Churchill, a professor of veterinary nutrition at the University of Minnesota.
 But resist the temptation to choose the cat food with the cutest kitten on the bag.
-Instead, focus on the fine print: Check for the AAFCO label.
+Instead, focus on the fine print: Check for the “AAFCO” label.
 Foods with the Association of American Feed Control Officials seal meet strict guidelines for nutrient contents.

-“It offers a level of confidence that you’re choosing a complete and balanced diet for your feline friend,” adds Dr. Korinn Saker DVM, PhD, DACVN, and professor of clinical nutrition at North Carolina State University.
-“Read the ingredient label too — there are diets that have labels with 30 to 50 ingredients.
+“It offers a level of confidence that you’re choosing a complete and balanced diet for your feline friend,” adds Dr. Korinn Saker, professor of clinical nutrition at North Carolina State University.
+“Read the ingredient label, too — there are diets that have labels with 30 to 50 ingredients.
 The fewer ingredients in a diet, the easier it’ll be for your cat to digest the food and absorb the nutrients.”

 Consider Your Cat’s Life Stage

-“Although cats need protein, fat, and carbohydrates throughout their lives, the quantities they require change based on their life stage,” says Dr. Lindsey Bullen DVM, DACVN, and board-certified veterinary nutritionist at BluePearl Pet Hospital.
-It’s important to feed kittens food that’s age-appropriate so the little floofs get all of the right nutrients, in the right amounts, for healthy growth and development — until they’re about one year old.
+“Although cats need protein, fat, and carbohydrates throughout their lives, the quantities they require change based on their life stage,” says Dr. Lindsey Bullen, board-certified veterinary nutritionist at BluePearl Pet Hospital.
+It’s important to feed kittens food that’s age-appropriate so the little creatures get all of the right nutrients, in the right amounts, for healthy growth and development — until they’re about one year old.

-“When cats are spayed or neutered, regardless of their age, their metabolic rate (the number of calories they require) goes down 25 to 30%,” Dr. Churchill says.
-So continuing to feed your altered cat kitten food, even if they’re still little, could cause them to pack on the pounds and put them at high risk for health conditions associated with being overweight (60% of cats are overweight).
+“When cats are spayed or neutered, regardless of their age, their metabolic rate (the number of calories they require) goes down 25 to 30 percent,” Dr. Churchill says.
+So, continuing to feed your altered cat kitten food, even if they’re still little, could cause them to pack on the pounds and put them at high risk for health conditions associated with being overweight (60 percent of cats are overweight).

 When your kitten has reached a healthy weight, you can switch to an adult maintenance cat food.
-(You could also switch to a senior diet when their whiskers start to turn grey at around age 11, but it’s not essential.
-“When we look at the nutrient analyses, there are no significant differences between adult and senior cat food diets,” says Dr. Jonathan Stockman DVM, DACVN, and assistant professor of veterinary nutrition at Long Island University.
+(You could also switch to a senior diet when their whiskers start to turn grey at around age 11, but it’s not essential.)
+“When we look at the nutrient analyses, there are no significant differences between adult and senior cat food diets,” says Dr. Jonathan Stockman, an assistant professor of veterinary nutrition at Long Island University.